scala/scala3/docs/docs/reference/dropped/weak-conformance.md

-   and all expressions have primitive numeric types, but they do not all have the same type, then the following is attempted: Every constant expression `E` in `Es` is widened to the least primitive numeric value type above the types of all expressions in `Es`.
+   and all expressions have primitive numeric types, but they do not all have the same type, then the following is attempted: Every constant expression `E` in `Es` is widened to the least primitive numeric value type equal to or above the types of all expressions in `Es`, if that can be done without a loss of precision.
 Here _above_ and _least_ are interpreted according to the ordering given below.